-Figure 2: DeCo-LACE approach (A) Graphic demonstrating the data-collection strategy for DeCo-LACE.
+Figure 2: DeCo-LACE approach.
+(A) Graphic demonstrating the data-collection strategy for DeCo-LACE.
 The electron beam is condensed to a diameter DBeam that allows captured of the whole illuminated area on the camera.
-Beam-image shift along X and Y (BISX,$BISY) is used to raster the whole lamella (B) Diagram of the collection algorithm (C) Example overview image of a lamella with the designated acquisition positions and the used beam diameter indicated with red circles (D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E) (F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-Lace approach on 4 lamella images at eucentric focus and 4 lamella imaged with fringe-free focus.
-(F+G) Lamella overview images of lamella imaged at eucentric focus (F) Overview image taken at low magnification (40Å pixel size) (G) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize) (H+I) Lamella overview images of lamella imaged at fringe-free focus (H) Overview image taken at low magnification (40Å pixel size) (I) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize)
+Beam image shift along X and Y (BISX,$BISY) is used to scan the whole lamella.
+(B) Diagram of the collection algorithm.
+(C) Example overview image of a lamella with the designated acquisition positions and the used beam diameter indicated with red circles.
+(D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E).
+(F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-Lace approach on four lamella images at eucentric focus and four lamella imaged with fringe-free focus.
+(F+G) Lamella overview images of lamella imaged at eucentric focus.
+(F) Overview image taken at low magnification (40Å pixel size).
+(G) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize).
+(H+I) Lamella overview images of lamella imaged at fringe-free focus.
+(H) Overview image taken at low magnification (40Å pixel size).
+(I) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize)